Overview of Section 1.2 Congruence of Triangles

 3. Prove that the opposite sides of a rhombus are parallel.

-Proof.
-A rhombus is a quadrilateral with four congruent sides.
+Proof: Given a rhombus, a quadrilateral with four congruent sides.
 Take a pair of opposite sides.
 By Corollary 1.4 the diagonal bisects the opposite angles.
+The rhombus is two isoseles triangles with common base, the diagonal.
+Base angles of the isoceles triangles are equal.
 Therefore congruent alternate interior angles exist and by Theorem 1.17 the lines are parallel.

 4. Use a rhombus to solve problem 2.